 Price: $89.95/month; $99.95/year

 Compatibility: All macOS versions from OS X 10.7 Lion to the latest macOS 12 Monterey

-Free version: Free scan and preview contents; 1 GB free recovery
+Free version: Free scan and preview contents

 PhotoRec for Mac is a free tool that provides a command-line interface to recover files from all versions of macOS.
-It is the best freeware so far, with other free tools either have limited support for macOS or file formats.
+It is the best freeware so far, with other free tools either having limited support for macOS or file formats.

 - Free and unlimited data recovery